When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Often to Size Your Kid’s Feet

-Tiny tootsies grow fast.
-Between the ages of 2 years and 6 years, a child’s feet can grow up to half a size every two to four months.
-Experts recommend that until your child is 4 years old, you make a shoe change every two to three months.
-To ensure the size is correct, measure their feet every two months (1).
+Tiny feet grow at lightning speed.
+Between the ages of 2 and 6, a child’s foot can grow up to half a size every two to four months.
+Experts recommend measuring your child’s feet every two months until they turn 4 (1).

 When Your Child Is Between Sizes